GeospatialResearch/Digital-Twins/paper/oarcdt/paper.md

   - name: Sam
     affiliation: 3
-  - name: [@@]todo others as needed
+  - name: todo others as needed

 affiliations:
-[@@]todo consider affiliations appropriate for this particular paper
   - name: Geospatial Research Institute | Toi Hangarau, New Zealand
     index: 1
   - name: Building Innovation Partnership, New Zealand
     index: 2
-  - name: Auckland
+  - name: Auckland todo
+    index: 3

 date: 17 October 2024
-bibliography: paper.bib
+bibliography: paper_oarcdt.bib
 ---
-[@@ Matt notes -- Use this as a case study, and focus on the OARCDT.
-Also describe how our changes have impacted the core digital twin by creating a modular framework to allow for more domains. cut out core digital things as much as possible]
+[@todo] Matt notes -- Use this as a case study, and focus on the OARCDT.
+Also describe how our changes have impacted the core digital twin by creating a modular framework to allow for more domains. cut out core digital things as much as possible

 # Summary
 Why the Ōtākaro is in need of a digital twin...